jvasile/docker-wrap/README.md

 The pre-build script runs before `Dockerfile` is loaded, so you can *generate* your `Dockerfile` from your pre-build script.

-Note: we currently support pre/post build, but not pre/post up yet.

 ## Install

 Just `git clone` and then symlink it in to your path: